 We will have handwriting every morning in Year 3 to allow the maximum chance to achieve a pen licence.
 There isn’t a rush for pens so you shouldn’t worry if you do not receive your pen licence yet, I will be noticing how hard you are working in your books and praise will be given.
 Spellings will also be given out every week to be learnt at home and tested the week later.

-Our big question in RE will ask "Why is the Quran important to Muslims?"
+Our big question in RE will ask "Why is the bible important to Christians?"

-There will be a new S4YC PE Teacher and Mr Kelly taking PE.
+Mr Booth and Mr Kelly will be taking PE.
 Please make sure you come to school in a PE kit on a Tuesday and Wednesday with your correct uniform to change back into.

 Miss Phillips will complete music on a Monday afternoon with us.
-We will look at different types of music to begin with.
+We will look at Music Composition with Anna Meredith.